-Intensive French is a literacy-based approach to teaching French as a second language that is implemented in Grade 5 or 6.
+Intensive French is a literacy-based approach to teaching French as a second language that begins in Grade 6.
 It is based on the use of French for authentic communication and for developing literacy skills.
 Classroom activities are related to projects and there is a high degree of interaction between teacher and students, as well as between students.

 Intensive French is an approach to language learning where no specific school subject is taught in French.
-During the intensive French period (5 months) your child is developing spontaneous use of French.
+During the intensive French period (five months) your child is developing spontaneous use of French.

 Benefits for Students